-Today I’m celebrating four years for a bad that happened to me, which I made something good of.
-(This is a long blog post, but worth reading).
+Today I’m celebrating five years for a bad that happened to me, which I made something good of.
+(I know this is a long blog post, but worth reading)

 When I was in circus school in Spain I studied acrobatics and trampoline for two years.
 I remember that during the very first lesson, the trampoline teacher explained to us the two basic “DON’Ts” of jumping on a trampoline.
 Two rules you must never break: Don’t land on one foot and Don’t use your hands to block your fall.